Colombians march to support President Petro's social and economic reforms

 By Luis Jaime Acosta

-BOGOTA, Feb 14 (Reuters) - Thousands of people took to the streets across Colombia's major cities on Tuesday to support economic and social reforms put forward by President Gustavo Petro as part of efforts to reduce poverty, exclusion and inequality in the South American country.
+BOGOTA, Feb 14 (Reuters) - Colombians took to the streets across the country's major cities on Tuesday to support economic and social reforms put forward by President Gustavo Petro as part of efforts to reduce poverty, exclusion and inequality in the South American country.

 The rallies, called for by leftist Petro, took place one day after he presented a health reform to Congress which looks to prevent and treat diseases quickly, increase access, raise healthcare-sector salaries and fight corruption by eliminating payment intermediaries.

-Petro also hopes to present reforms on labor and pensions, while also pushing for programs to guarantee free access to university education for students without the money to do so, as well as delivering subsidies to impoverished families and the poor elderly.
+Petro reiterated plans to present reforms on labor and pensions.
+The president also wants to push programs to guarantee free access to university education for students without the money to pay for it, while delivering subsidies to impoverished families and the poor elderly.

+"What we have then are three reforms, and not the last and only ones, that seek to guarantee the universal rights of the people to labor, health, and pensions," said Petro, speaking at a rally.

+Supporters marched across the country to signal to Congress and the Constitutional Court that the proposed reforms have widespread backing.

 "What President Petro is doing seems good to me, we need a change, for the poor to have access to health, education, decent housing," street vendor Maria Isabel Cubillos, 43, told Reuters in capital Bogota.